anysphere/anysphere-messaging/asphr/README.md

-# asphr
+# Anysphere Asphr

-Shared code between the Anysphere client and server.
+This repository contains shared code between the Anysphere client and server.
+See [anysphere/client](https://github.com/anysphere/client) for more details.